-- Work that involves supporting people through difficult times can be highly rewarding — it can also be very exhausting
+- Work that involves supporting people through difficult times can be highly rewarding — it can also be challenging

-- It’s not uncommon for support workers to experience their own stress when helping other people through personal trauma
+- It’s not uncommon for people in human services and community support roles to experience their own stress when helping other people in their recovery from personal trauma

 Exposing yourself to another person's traumatic experiences can bring about personal changes, including to your psychological, physical and spiritual wellbeing.
 It can also affect how you see yourself as well as your relationships with other people.
 This process of change happens over time and you may not even notice that it is taking place.

 Sometimes the effects can be negative, but it’s important to remember that they can be very positive too.
 Helping people can result in personal growth, a greater connection with other people and personal satisfaction that comes from doing meaningful work.